 Why Aren’t All Diamonds Cut to be Superior

-More importantly, these are critical for the stone to have the maximum fire and brilliance that sets a diamond apart from other gems.
 By cutting a diamond that is too deep or too wide, a piece of rough uncut stone can yield a “bigger” diamond of greater carat weight than the same rough which is cut to yield a superior cut diamond that is a smaller carat weight.

-The poorly cut bigger diamonds are always dull, milky, or dark in appearance compared to the superior cut stone but, unfortunately, retailers will never show you a side by side comparison for you to judge.
+The poorly cut bigger diamonds are always dull, milky, or dark in appearance compared to the superior cut stone.
+But unfortunately, retailers will never show you a side by side comparison for you to judge.

 At Diamond Jewelry Masters we do business differently.
 We want you to know, to see, and to judge for yourself in finding your perfect diamond.